MaikKlein/maikklein.github.io/content/unreal-rust-1.md

 Usually the way to implement hot reloading is:

-* compile the code, and create a new dll
+* Compile the code, and create a new dll
 * Detect the change and initiate hot reloading
 * Serialize the current gamestate
 * Load the newly compiled dll